Register company in Latvia: Introduction

 Why register company in Latvia?

-- Before you set up business in Latvia, it is important to understand the business landscape of the jurisdiction.
+- Before you choose to register company in Latvia, it is important to understand the business landscape of the jurisdiction.
 This is to ensure that your newly established legal entity will be able to safely and legally conduct business, while striving towards your long-term business goals.

 - Democratic power in Latvia is shared between the parliament, the state president, ministers and the court system.
 Elections in Latvia are carried out every 4 years and are regarded to be relatively fair and transparent.